You’re launching an event and you want all your Twitter followers to see your tweet about the event. What is the best time to tweet it?

 You’re running an event open to everyone online so why would you tweet about it in US time only when your Australian friends are in bed?

-Action: As well as doing an analysis of when your main audience is online use a tool such as Twtrland which will do a profile analysis so you can see where all your followers are around the world.
+Action: As well as doing an analysis of when your main audience is online use a tool such as Twtrland which will do a Twitter follower analysis so you can see where all your followers are around the world.

-2. What Time of Day is Your Audience Online
+2. What Time of the Day is Your Audience Online

 It’s important to do an analysis to find out when your main audience is online.
 We did an analysis of a Twitter account recently with 30k followers and on average 1,300 people seen their tweets.